 - Be sure sealing surfaces of crankcase and breather cover are clean of old gasket material.
 Do not scrape surfaces as this could result in leakage. - 2.
-Check to make sure there are no nicks or burrs on sealing surfaces. - Install breather reed and breather reed retainer onto crankcase and secure with screw.
-Hold assembly in line when tightening.
-Torque screw to 3.9 N·m (35 in. lb.). - 4.
-Insert breather filter into position in crankcase.
-Make sure no filter strands are on sealing surface. - 5.
-Install new breather gasket. - Carefully position breather cover on crankcase.
-Install first two screws at positions shown and finger tighten at this time. - Install inner baffles using two remaining screws and finger tighten.
+Check to make sure there are no nicks or burrs on sealing surfaces. - Position breather gasket and cover on crankcase.
+Install first screws in locations 3 and 4 as shown.
+Finger tighten at this time. - Install inner baffle using remaining screws and finger tighten.
 Do not torque screws at this time; they will be tightened after blower housing and outer baffles are installed.